Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 ### Any

 But because the size of a union is at least as large as its largest member, space is wasted.
 A variable that needs only 1 byte for a bool might nonetheless allocate 32 bytes just in case we later wanted to assign a string into it.
 But also as bad, we have to know about and list every type that might be assigned to the variant.
 Ideally we'd like to be able to assign any arbitrary type.
 That brings us to another user-defined type named, unsurprisingly, `any`.
-It works by dynamically allocating the value and using it through a pointer.
+It works by allocating the value on the free store and using it through a pointer.
 If all we need is a 1-byte bool, then it dynamically allocates and points to just 1 byte.
 Later if we reassign a string into that variable, then it frees the 1-byte bool and dynamically allocates and points to 32 bytes for the string.
 Now we don't need to know about every type ahead of time, and it can store (nearly) any arbitrary type we want.

 ###### JavaScript
 ```javascript